-Housewives Without Children: Celebrating Life as a SAHW
+Housewives Without Children: Celebrating Life as a Stay-at-Home Wife

-When I got married my husband was offered a job in a new city.
-The idea came up that if we lived very close to his workplace, I could stay home and be a homemaker.
+When I got married my husband was offered a job in a new city, and the idea came up that if we lived very close to his workplace, I could stay home and be a homemaker.

-His commute was to be at least an hour each way.
+If not, his commute would be at least an hour each way.
 Mine would also be at least 30 minutes each way.
-Our work shifts also would differ.
+Our work shifts would also differ.
 He works 3 p.m. to 11:30 p.m., and more than likely I would have found a 9-to-5 job.
 So if we lived this way, not only would he be on the road two hours a day, but we would barely see each other.

-So we moved to an area where my husband could be at work in ten minutes, and I became a housewife.
+We moved to an area where my husband could be at work in ten minutes, and I became a housewife.
 It was the best decision.
-And it isn't just an ideal life for women who have children.
-Here is why I love being a stay-at-home-wife:
+And it isn't just an ideal life for wives without children.
+Here are five reasons why I enjoy being a stay-at-home-wife:

-I love cooking and baking and making meals with effort and care.
+- I love cooking, baking, and making meals with effort and care.
 In fact, I make almost everything from scratch.
 At home, I make dishes full of nutritious vegetables and delicious meats.
-I also bake sweets and breads freshly each week.
+I also bake sweets and bread freshly each week.
 When you cook from scratch at home you realize that food prepared at restaurants isn't any better.
 You won't miss eating out.

-I pride myself on perfecting a traditional, old-fashioned lifestyle that women lived for most of civilized history.
-Homemaking is indeed an art form and I like that as a SAHW I am in the minority of people who absorb themselves in this.
-I sew, decorate our home with homemade crafts like wreaths, and tend to a garden that feeds us vegetables plentifully.
+- I pride myself on perfecting a traditional, old-fashioned lifestyle that women lived for most of civilized history.
+Homemaking is indeed an art form, and I like that as a SAHW I am in the minority of people who absorb themselves in this.
+I sew, decorate our home with homemade crafts like wreaths, and tend to a garden that gives us lots of great vegetables.

-Being taken care of.
-Finally, I enjoy the fact that I have a man that takes care of me financially and is happy to do so.
-I feel being a housewife allows me to be feminine in the most traditional form.
-I feel the working world is very masculine, and I am happy to have left it behind.
+- Being taken care of: I enjoy the fact that I have a man that takes care of me financially and is happy to do so.
+I feel that being a housewife allows me to be feminine in the most traditional form.
+I feel like the working world is very masculine, and I am happy to have left it behind.
 I will take the "1950s lifestyle" over a career any day.